AlexisHutin/home_lab/README.md

 For more details on my local DNS configuration, please refer to [this file](link_to_your_local_dns_config).

+Moreover, I am planning to enhance the security of my network by implementing VLANs.
+Learning and adding VLANs will enable me to segment certain parts of my network, enhancing security by isolating specific devices or services from others.
+This will provide an additional layer of protection and control over network traffic within my homelab environment.

 ## Monitoring

 In my home lab setup, I employ several tools for monitoring different aspects of my infrastructure: